moliver28/research-handbook/content/handbook/security/corporate/services/laptops/security/browsers/_index.md

 We use Google Chrome as our primary web browser since many of our collaboration and security tools are natively integrated with Google.

-We do not recommend using Firefox or Safari, although we do not prevent it.
-A few team members use Brave, however it is not supported by Security.
+We do not recommend using other browsers such as Firefox, Safari, etc.

 ## Configuration Steps